wp-plugins/html-social-share-buttons/Readme.txt

 It's not using any javascript whats anothers do.

 == Description ==
+For live demo and question <a href="http://www.zm-tech.net/wp-plugins/html-social-share-buttons/" rel="follow">Live demo</a>.

 New feature:
 You will find a brand new
 You will be able to display share button horizontally on the left or right side.